ampproject/amp-toolbox/packages/optimizer/README.md

 const markdown = `
 # Markdown 🤯

-Here is an image declared in markdown syntax:
+Here is an image declared in Markdown syntax:

 ![A random image](https://unsplash.it/800/600).